 2. Which statement is not true?
 The following are involved in the design of the blood-air-barrier:

-- The cytoplasm of the alveolar epithelial cells.
+- Cytoplasm of the alveolar epithelial cells.

-- The alveolar macrophages.
+- Alveolar macrophages.

-3. Which statement regarding the pulmonary surfactant is not true?
+3. Which statement regarding the pulmonary surfactant is NOT true?

 - It is a mix of surface-active substances of the alveolar epithelium.